dondealban/14n121e/content/post/2016/01-18-11-inspiring-ted-talks-on-technologies-for-conservation/index.md

 In this image-filled talk, [Yann Arthus-Bertrand](http://www.yannarthusbertrand.org/en/home) displays his three most recent projects on humanity and our habitat — stunning aerial photographs in his series "The Earth From Above," personal interviews from around the globe featured in his web project "6 billion Others," and his movie, "[Home](http://youtu.be/jqxENMKaeCU?hd=1)," which documents human impact on the environment through breathtaking video.

 {{< youtube wJxSRo564Dc >}}<br/>

+### Patrícia Medici.
+[2015].
+The coolest animal you know nothing about... and how we can save it.

+Although the tapir is one of the world's largest land mammals, the lives of these solitary, nocturnal creatures have remained a mystery.
+Known as "the living fossil," the very same tapir that roams the forests and grasslands of South America today arrived on the evolutionary scene more than 5 million years ago.
+But threats from poachers, deforestation and pollution, especially in quickly industrializing Brazil, threaten this longevity.
+In this insightful talk, conservation biologist, tapir expert and TED Fellow Patrícia Medici shares her work with these amazing animals and challenges us with a question: Do we want to be responsible for their extinction?

+{{< youtube RbNqU2K0qzo >}}<br/>